jeffreyhanson/raptr/cran-comments.md

   Possibly mis-spelled words in DESCRIPTION:
     prioritizations (14:67, 16:29)

   _The appearance of this note can be attributed to two reasons.
 First, this is my first submission to CRAN.
-Second, the spell-checker used does not recognise the "prioritizations" as a word.
-This is a commonly used word in conservation science, (for instance it is present in the title of this paper)[http://onlinelibrary.wiley.com/doi/10.1111/acv.12222/full], and not a mis-spelling on my part._
+Second, the spell-checker used does not recognize the "prioritizations" as a word.
+This is a commonly used word in conservation science, [for instance it is present in the title of this paper](http://onlinelibrary.wiley.com/doi/10.1111/acv.12222/full), and not a mis-spelling on my part._

 * checking package dependencies ...
 NOTE
   package suggested but not available for checking: 'gurobi', 'rgurobi'